-C. Funeral Leave
+E. Funeral Leave

-- 1. Four (4) days funeral leave including the day of the funeral shall be granted to employees upon the death of anyone in the immediate family, their mother-in-law, father-in-law, brother-in-law, sister-in-law, son-in-law, daughter-in-law, grandparents, grandchild, or anyone residing in the same household with the employee.
+- 1. Four (4) days funeral leave including the day of the funeral shall be granted to teachers upon the death of anyone in the immediate family, their mother-in-law or father-in-law, brother-in-law, sister-in-law, son-in-law and daughter-in-law, grandparents, grandchild, or anyone residing in the same household with the teacher.
 The preceding shall also apply to step relatives. - 2.
-Permission to attend the service shall be granted to at least one (1) employee per building in the case of death of an employee retired from that building. - 3.
+Permission to attend the service shall be granted to at least one (1) teacher per building in the case of death of a teacher retired from that building. - 3.
 Upon the death of an active member of the bargaining unit, the school at which the member worked shall be closed during the hours of the funeral.
-Members shall attend the service or report to school. - 4.
-Funeral leave of one (1) day shall be allowed on the death of an aunt, uncle, niece, nephew, or in-laws.
-Specific in-laws include aunt-in-law, uncle-in-law, niece-in-law, nephew-in-law, and grandparent-in-law if not living in the same household. - 5.
+Teachers shall attend the service or report to school. - 4.
+Funeral Leave of one (1) day shall be allowed on the death of an aunt, uncle, niece, nephew or in-laws.
+Specific in-laws include aunt-in-law, uncle-in-law, niece-in-law, nephew-in-law and grandparent-in-law if not living in the household. - 5.
 Additional days for out-of-state travel may be granted at the discretion of the Superintendent. - 6.
-Funeral Leave shall be used in full within five (5) consecutive week days, unless the day of the funeral and/or burial itself takes place out of the five (5) week day time frame, in which case a teacher is entitled to use their 4th day.
+Funeral Leave shall be used in full within 5 consecutive week days, unless the day of the funeral and/or burial itself takes place out of the 5 week day time frame, in which case a teacher is entitled to use their 4th day.

-D. Military Leave
+F. Military Leave

-Military leave of absence, without pay, may be granted to a permanent employee inducted into the armed forces for the required length of service, according to the terms of the Selective Services and Training Act of 1940, and subsequently amendments by Congress.
+Military leave of absence, without pay, may be granted to a permanent teacher inducted into the armed forces for the required length of service, according to the terms of the Selective Services and Training Act of 1940, and subsequently amendments by Congress.

-E. Organized Reserve Forces
+G. Organized Reserve Forces